 I currently take 20 pills a day (diabetes, depression, IBS, high blood pressure, high cholesterol, thyroid disease, urgent bladded, HSV1, allergies and Vitamin D deficiency).
 Any improvement would be a good thing.

 Next, the ‘psych-y’ stuff

 We also talked about the effect of beliefs, history, circumstances, etc. affect health.
 The mind really *does* affect the body.
 He said it’s helpful when contemplating this to think of it this way: “What is this inconvenient symptom trying to accomplish?”
 Then reach that goal in another way, and the symptom can go away.

 For example: People will often shit or piss themselves in extreme crisis situations, just like apes do.
 (Just ask any cop who’s worked a major accident scene.)
 It’s the body’s reaction to having all its resources automatically shunted to the brain and muscles while the gut becomes a second priority to survival.
 Your body will literally dump what it doesn’t need and concentrate on staying alive.

 He also cautioned that some physical conditions have purely mechanical causes.
 But for those symptoms caused by or worsened by a psychological issue, this questioning can be helpful.

 I kept thinking, “So what is triggering my IBS?
 What psychological issue could it be a symptom of?”
 We talked briefly about that.
-I mentioned that it emerged in the aftermath of my husband’s three and one-half year emotional affair.
+I mentioned that it emerged in the aftermath of my husband’s four-year emotional affair.
 I said I’ve quasi-joked to my husband that his affair has been my literal pain in the ass.
 (All those bathroom trips will really irritate your pooper.)
 I mentioned my rage and pain about the betrayal, even years after the affair ended.

 And then Dr. M. said something like, “So you’re literally losing your shit.”